 We will take you through some popular software offerings.
 You can pick the one that fits best as per your organization and team’s needs.

-It gets integrated very well with a lot of popular apps like Dropbox, Excel, Google Calendar, Gmail, Google Drive, Slack, Trello, Zapier, Jira, Microsoft office tools, etc. This strong integration capability of monday.com makes it a really cool tool.
+It gets integrated very well with a lot of popular apps like Dropbox, Excel, Google Calendar, Gmail, Google Drive, Slack, Trello, Zapier, Jira, Microsoft office tools, etc. The strong integration capability of monday.com makes it a really cool tool.

 It also allows you to do codeless automation of workflows so that the effort on menial tasks can be reduced.
 You can automate recurring tasks like sending reminders, status updates, archiving, etc.

-Overall, it’s a simple, intuitive, flexible and versatile tool that lets you do easy & fast onboarding of team members, customize workflows, create & control dashboards, built-in communication tools for direct messaging and commenting on tasks and activities, track progress through different views like calendar view, chart view, files view, Kanban view, map view, timeline view, etc.
+Overall, it’s a simple, intuitive, flexible, and versatile tool that lets you do easy & fast onboarding of team members, customize workflows, create & control dashboards, built-in communication tools for direct messaging and commenting on tasks and activities, track progress through different views like calendar view, chart view, files view, Kanban view, a map view, timeline view, etc.

 Many big clients including Uber, Adobe, Unilever, Schneider Electric, Costco Wholesale, etc. are using monday.com to manage their work effectively.